Finding the perfect PADI Divemaster Course

 - customer service experience

 These are qualities that every Divemaster Trainee has to learn and they take time.
-If you don’t have those skills and experience yet, then you need a minimum 4 weeks on your Divemaster Course to give you time to learn and practice them.
+If you don’t have those skills and experience yet, then you need to choose a Divemaster Course of at least 4 weeks to give you time to learn and practice them.

 Where should you do your Divemaster Course?

-- In Thailand you have liveaboard boats with all dive groups being led by a Dive Professional.
+- Thailand has liveaboard boats with all dive groups being led by a Dive Professional

 - Cold Water dives require drysuits and steel tanks